Vedom/Vedom.github.io/RNNs.md

 <p align="center">
   Forget gate.
 This is the note that each version of the amnesiac passes forward to the next module.
 </p>

+### Embedding Layer
+This layer is used to create a numerical representation of the input word.
+This could be done using a traditional dummy variable.
+If that were the case then it would have the same length as the number of words in the vocabulary.
+However, this doesn't provide contextual information.
+#### Quick History
+For a time, unsupervised, distance-based embeddings were popular.
+Examples of unsupervised pretrained embeddings are word2vec, FastText, GloVe, and ELMo. word2vec and GloVe both assume that distance or context implies similar meaning.
+FastText extends word2vec to n-grams. n-grams help with out-of-training words.
+In ELMo, inputs are characters to help with unseen words.